elhub/devxp-project-template/resources/.github/SECURITY-template.md

 responsibly disclose your findings, and will make every effort to acknowledge your contributions.

-If you believe you have found a security vulnerability or privacy concern in any of our systems, please report it to us via one of the approached described below. **Please do not report security vulnerabilities through open channels such as GitHub issues or pull requests**.
+If you believe you have found a security vulnerability or privacy concern in any of our systems, please report it to us via one of the approaches described below. **Please do not report security vulnerabilities through open channels such as GitHub issues or pull requests**.

 * To report an issue, please [use GitHub vulnerability reporting](https://github.com/elhub/.github/security/advisories/new).